How Much Does Summer Camp Cost in 2026? A Detailed Breakdown of Summer Camp Costs

 Summer day camps often have additional costs, particularly those serving younger kids.
 Don’t forget to factor in extra fees for activities, extended hours, field trips and meals.

-Be sure to confirm with the camp what’s included in the program fee when budgeting for the camp.
+Be sure to confirm what’s included in the program fee when budgeting.

 Additional Costs Price Range